mazpar/goingtoIndia/z01_Tavel Advice.md

 &nbsp;

+### ⚠️ SAFETY RELATED INFORMATION ⚠️
+We understand that some travelers might have concerns about their journey to the wedding destination via Raipur in Chhattisgarh, India.
+[While Dutch and several other European embassies have categorized the entire state as a moderate risk zone](https://www.nederlandwereldwijd.nl/reisadvies/india), it’s essential to recognize that such advisories try to stay on the side of caution.

+It's crucial to note that the specific destination and the route to the wedding venue are situated outside the risk zones identified by the embassies.
+The South Asian Terrorism Portal (SATP), known for its detailed and accurate conflict mapping, [confirms that these areas are currently considered no / extremely low risk](https://www.satp.org/conflict-maps/india-maoistinsurgency).

+We want to assure you that we would never extend an invitation to our loved ones without ensuring their safety first.
+The well-being of our guests is paramount, and every measure has been taken to guarantee a secure and enjoyable visit.
+We are fully committed to hosting you in a safe environment and wouldn’t consider it otherwise.

 ### Important Travel Information
 Some important dates to plan your travel around is mentioned in the [Events Calendar page](https://mazpar.github.io/goingtoIndia/events.html)